cdgyp/sparsity/README.md

 MODELS=sparsified codes/scripts/T5/T5.sh --title from_scratch/sparsified
 MODELS=vanilla codes/scripts/T5/T5.sh --title from_scratch/vanilla
 ```
-The results can be found under `runs/T5/from_scratch`.
+The results can be found under `runs/T5/from_scratch/`.

 Before finetuning, copy a checkpoint from vanilla training.
 For example, copy or link `runs/T5/from_scratch/*/save/checkpoint-100000/pytorch_model.bin` to `start_points/t5-base/pytorch_model.bin`.
 Then run
 ```bash
 MODELS=sparsified codes/scripts/T5/finetuning.sh --title finetuning/sparsified
 MODELS=vanilla codes/scripts/T5/finetuning.sh --title finetuning/vanilla
 ```
-The results can be found under `runs/T5/finetuning`.
+The results can be found under `runs/T5/finetuning/`.

 ### Applicability of Theorem 8 (Sec 8.4)

 Since models are small but there are too many of them, the scripts of this experiments create a lot of parallel training processes.
-So be careful with the burden and adjust how trainings are paralleled in scripts before hand.
+So be careful with the burden and adjust how trainings are paralleled in scripts beforehand.
 One also needs to modify Line 12 in `codes/scripts/marchenko_pastur/no_parallel.sh` to use a proper environment.

 Run the following commands to parallelly train tiny MLPs: